top of page

 Unlike both the White House Farm murders and the case of Lucy Letby – similarly contested murder cases, there is no convincing narrative to contest.
 While the White House Farm murders were dramatized, the murder of Jodi Jones will not be.
 A plotline based on the crowns case wouldn't make sense.

 Indeed, the most plausible way of conveying Luke’s journey to and from the murder scene would involve the Benny Hill theme.
-Journalists did report that his speed was impossible, but seemed to marvel that he must have managed it nonetheless.
+Journalists did report that his speed was impossible, but seemed to marvel that he managed it nonetheless.

 It is important to establish what is and isn't possible.
 Private Eye were clear, ‘As the 2021 Channel 5 documentary illustrated, that (confirmed sighting - court transcript link) would make it all but impossible for him to have been the killer.’